kaelynnlackeyy/CS5100FinalProject/README.md

 ### **Quick Start Steps**
 1. **Get the Data**
-   - Run `datainjectionFromAWS.py` to fetch the cooked data from the AWS database.
+   - Run `datainjectionFromAWS.py` to fetch the data from the AWS database.

 2. **Save the Data**
    - Find a local path to store the source data.